Nagaoka spin-valley ordering in silicene quantum dots: Results and discussion

 \subsection{Single-dot single-electron results}

-Before we proceed to the discussion of the results for three electrons in the multiple quantum dot we first present the spectrum for a single electron in a single quantum dot.
-In the absence of spin-orbit interaction and without external magnetic field the single-electron confined ground state is four-fold degenerate with respect to both spin and valley [Fig. \ref{piery}(a)].
-The splitting of energy levels by the perpendicular magnetic field $B_z$ is stronger with respect to the valley than to the spin [Fig. \ref{piery}(a)].
-The valley degeneracy is preserved for the in-plane field $B_x$ and the energy levels are split only with respect to the spin [Fig. \ref{piery}(b)].
+In the absence of spin-orbit interaction and without external magnetic field the single-electron confined ground state in a single quantum dot is four-fold degenerate with respect to both spin and valley [Fig. \ref{piery}(a)].
+For $B_z=0$ the valley degeneracy is preserved for the in-plane field $B_x$ and the energy levels are split only with respect to the spin.
+In Fig. \ref{piery}(b) and in other plots of this work presented as functions of $B_x$ we apply a residual perpendicular magnetic field for $B_z=10$mT which lifts the degeneracies of the energy levels to a thickness of a line.

-The intrinsic spin-orbit coupling is diagonal in $z$-component of the spin.
-The coupling introduces an effective magnetic field perpendicular to the plane of confinement with orientation that is opposite in the sense of eigenvalue sign to the valley isospin $\eta$ (cf. the term with $t_{SO}$ coupling constant in Eq. (\ref{con})).
-This effective field splits [Fig. \ref{piery}(c)] the ground state into a pair of doublets with splitting energy that corresponds to the spin Zeeman effect at the magnetic field of $\sim 34$ T. The effective spin-orbit-valley magnetic field in silicene is strong.
-Application of an in-plane magnetic field [Fig. \ref{piery}(d)] slowly tilts the spins to the $x$ direction [see the inset to Fig. \ref{piery}(d)].
+The intrinsic spin-orbit coupling introduces an effective magnetic field perpendicular to the plane of confinement with orientation that is opposite in the sense of eigenvalue sign to the valley isospin $\eta$ (cf. the term with $t_{SO}$ coupling constant in Eq. (\ref{con})).
+This effective field splits [Fig. \ref{piery}(c)] the ground state into a pair of doublets with splitting energy that corresponds to the spin Zeeman effect at the magnetic field as large as $\sim 34$ T. Application of an in-plane magnetic field [Fig. \ref{piery}(d)] slowly tilts the spins to the $x$ direction [see the inset to Fig. \ref{piery}(d)].